 Unless the will directly conveys real property to the estate or Executor, title to real property vests in the devisees at the death of the owner.
 That is why the closing attorney wants the signatures of all the devisees and their spouses on the deed.
 Typically, proceeds from the sale of the...Read more »

 I assume that you mean that you want to sell the properties and collect the proceeds.
-As long as (1) the properties were not owned jointly by your mother and another person (i.e. not as "joint tenants with right of survivorship" or "tenants by the entireties") and (2) you are entitled to receive...Read more »
+As long as (1) the properties were not owned jointly by your mother and another person (i.e. not as "joint tenants with right of survivorship" or "tenants by the entireties") and (2) you are...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.